Crunch-io/scrunch/docs/intro.md

 `categorical_array` and `multiple_response` Variable entities.

 #### Creating a categorical variable

+[comment]: TODO: Jj is rewriting this section to enable creation of categoricals or multiple responses.

 Transformations create new variables based upon the values of one or more input variables.